Thinking about adding a detached garage to your home property?

-Here is a table using this above example.
-In this case the prefab option saves a whopping $4320.
+Here is a table using the above example.
+In this case, the prefab option saves a whopping $4320.

 *This is not an actual quote.
 Prices will vary over time.

 Another reason that a portable garage will cost you less, is that getting the site ready is usually quite simple.
 Most prefab garages are set on simple stone bases similar to what is used for a traditional shed installation.
 A more traditional stick-built garage will almost always require a concrete foundation, contributing to a much higher build cost.
 In the case of a prefab garage, a motivated and industrious homeowner may even choose to do the entire site preparation themselves!
 Of course, before starting any shed project you will definitely want to check your municipality or township guidelines on any local ordinances or permits that may affect your garage project.
 The following video is a comprehensive look at site preparation considerations.

 One potential benefit to purchasing a prefab garage is a much shorter wait time compared to a traditional garage.
 Lead times for a “stick-built” garage will often be quoted in terms of months, while a prefab garage can be on your property and usable in a matter of weeks.
 If your builder has a prefab garage in stock that you like, it is possible that you could have a usable garage in less than two weeks!
 You can view the Northwood Outdoor current inventory page here.

 Here is a great video on how the installation process works.
 This is a regular shed install, but a one-car prefab garage is installed the same way.

 4. Build quality of your prefab garage